wiredtiger/testy/README.md

   ```

-The fab function requires a connection argument passed in `c` in the example above, all fab functions will have this argument.This is the connection to the remote server.
-Optionally you can add addiitonal arguments to the function as well.
+The fab function requires a connection argument passed in such as `c` in the example above, this is the connection to the remote server.
+All fab functions will need this argument.
+- You can also add additional arguments that give the user ability to pass arguments in to these fab functions as well.

+These functions will allow you to execute commands both on the remote server and locally.

-When you would like to execute a command on the remote server, you will used the connection argument `c` passed in and can execute commands such as `c.sudo` or  `c.run` etc. To execute commands locally, use the `local()` command.
+- When you would like to execute a command on the remote server, you will used the connection argument `c` passed in and can execute commands such as `c.sudo()` or  `c.run()` etc.

+- To execute commands locally, use the `local()` command.

 More inforamtion on fabric commands can be found here: https://docs.fabfile.org/en/1.11/tutorial.html